 Lesson 1: Introducing ForgeRock DevOps Documentation and Examples

-- Use the ForgeRock DevOps documentation as a lab guide for deploying the Platform
+- Describe the Platform and related DevOps techniques for deploying the Platform to Kubernetes

-- Access your GCP account to select the project with the initial cluster
+- Access your associated GCP account for deploying the Platform

 Lesson 2: Deploying the ForgeRock Identity Platform to GKE